anpu9/MIT6.824-MapReduce/DevLog.md

 ```

 7. How can master get the location of the disk's location when all reduce
+- mapworker to make a RPC call
 8. How can master detect crashed worker?

+# Log
+- add wait loop to make sure reduce start after all map tasks finished
+- master initialize reduce task
+- map worker write intermediate file to disk
+  TODO:
+1. modify MapWorker to make RPC in worker.go to update immediate file disk location to master.go
+2. modify ReduceWorker in worker.go to pull location from master(RPC) and write output file